 2.4.
 Lists of equipment and supplies

-Conversion factors, selected terms, and abbreviations
+Conversion factors, selected terms and symbols, and abbreviations

 Selected references and technical memorandums